TakiMoysha/tm-rust-book/primitives/iterators/README.md

 **Compile Time Iterator**
 We can use `const {}` to execute code during compilation.
 Only `const fn` can be used from `const {}` block.

+**Lending Iterator**
+Returns a ref to the object that the iterator owns

+**Iterator With A Return Value**
+At the end of iterations, it returns some kind of meaning.
+This allows you to complete its work with some final value, like functions - the iterator returns the value.

 ## References